Equestrian statue of Ambrose Burnside: Background

 Ambrose Burnside was a military officer who served in the United States Army during the mid-1800s.
 After graduating from the United States Military Academy in 1847, he participated in the Mexican–American War.
 At the outbreak of the American Civil War, he led the 1st Rhode Island Infantry Regiment of the Union Army and was later promoted to commanding the Army of the Potomac.
-In the later parts of the war, Burnside would be moved to commanding positions in other departments, including the Department of the Ohio and the IX Corps.
+In the later parts of the war, Burnside was moved to commanding positions in other departments, including the Department of the Ohio and the IX Corps.
 Following the war, he was elected to several terms as governor of Rhode Island, and afterwards was elected to the U.S. Senate.
 He died on September 13, 1881.
-Following this, he laid in state in Providence City Hall.
+Following this, he lay in state in Providence City Hall.

 Creation

 The day after Burnside's death, Colonel Isaac M. Potter suggested erecting a statue in his honor, and less than a week after his funeral, a group of soldiers gathered at the Grand Army of the Republic's Prescott Post Hall in Providence at Potter's request.
 The result of this meeting was the formation of a General Committee to oversee the monument project, with General Horatio Rogers Jr. as its chairman.
 This committee then began fundraising, and by January 1883, enough money had been raised that a meeting was held on January 20 where a Building Committee was appointed to select an artist and location in Providence for the monument, which would be an equestrian statue.
 In May 1883, the Building Committee commissioned sculptor Launt Thompson of New York City to design the monument, which was to be created by May 20, 1886.
 Thompson would be paid $30,000 for the work, with half to be received at the submission of a plaster model to a bronze foundry and the other half to be received when the statue was placed on a pedestal, which was to be designed by Thompson and provided by the committee.
 At the time, Thompson was working on another commission, a statue of Admiral Samuel Francis Du Pont in Washington, D.C.

-In designing the statue, Thompson would buy several horses to use as models and make several changes until a final design was determined.
-The Burnside monument would be Thompson's last major work, as well as the only equestrian statue in his career.
-According to a preservationist with the Rhode Island Historical Preservation and Heritage Commission, the statue was commissioned during a time they referred to as the "Bronze Age" — the period from the 1870s to the 1920s when many bronze Civil War statues were erected across the country.
-Work on the Burnside project took longer than expected, and it was not until July 1885 that a sketch of the statue was submitted by Thompson and approved by the committee, and it would take until August 1886 that a plaster model was submitted for casting at the Henry-Bonnard Bronze Company in New York City.
+In designing the statue, Thompson bought several horses to use as models and make several changes until a final design was determined.
+The Burnside monument was Thompson's last major work, as well as the only equestrian statue in his career.
+According to a preservationist with the Rhode Island Historical Preservation and Heritage Commission, the statue was commissioned during a time they referred to as the "Bronze Age"—the period from the 1870s to the 1920s when many bronze Civil War statues were erected across the country.
+Work on the Burnside project took longer than expected, and it was not until July 1885 that a sketch of the statue was submitted by Thompson and approved by the committee, and it took until August 1886 that a plaster model was submitted for casting at the Henry-Bonnard Bronze Company in New York City.